ClanCats/Container/docs/01__Introduction/05_Core_Concepts.md

 ## Service Container

 A _Service Container_ or _Dependency Injection Container_ manages your services and their creation.
 By telling the container which services depend on which other services and parameters, your building a graph that the service container is able to resolve.
-Most containers just like this one will store the created instance so the next time the same service is requested it won't be reconstructed.
+Most containers like this one, will store the created instance.
+So the next time the same service is requested it won't be reconstructed.

-So in case of the example above we can bind our logger service to the container once:
+So in the case of the example above we can bind our logger service to the container once:

 ```php
 $container->bindClass('handler.file', FileLogHandler::class, [__DIR__ . '/var/app.log']);